swlaschin/fsharpforfunandprofit.com/learning-fsharp/index.md

 F# does allow non-functional styles, and it is tempting to retain the habits you already are familiar with.
 You could just use F# in a non-functional way without really changing your mindset, and not realize what you are missing.
 To get the most out of F#, and to be fluent and comfortable with functional programming in general, it is critical that you think functionally, not imperatively.

 By far the most important thing you can do is to take the time and effort to understand exactly how F# works, especially the core concepts involving functions and the type system.
 So please read and reread the series ["thinking functionally"](/series/thinking-functionally.html) and ["understanding F# types"](/series/understanding-fsharp-types.html), play with the examples, and get comfortable with the ideas before you try to start doing serious coding.
-If you don’t understand how functions and types work, then you will have a hard time being productive.
+If you don't understand how functions and types work, then you will have a hard time being productive.

 ## Dos and Don'ts ##